 Head to Knightsbridge as darkness falls to see its famous department store, Harrods, gloriously illuminated by 11,500 light bulbs.
 Don't miss the store's giant Christmas shop, with luxury decorations, posh crackers and the hugely popular Christmas Grotto.
 You can also pick up presents for just about anyone in the 300-plus departments on the other floors.
 And if that isn’t enough, Harvey Nichols is just a few steps away with a fantastic selection of fashion, homewares and more.

 If you are the type to go out and do all of your Christmas shopping in one sprint then either of the two London Westfield shopping centres are for you.
-With more than 500 shops between them, Westfield London and Westfield Stratford City have every angle covered.
+With more than 500 shops between them, Westfield London and Westfield Stratford City have every angle covered, plus Westfield London is usually open until 11pm in the run-up to Christmas.
 Whether you’re buying for parents, grandparents or your best friend’s dog, it’s all here, from high-street to luxury brands, as well as a good choice of eating places in which to refuel.

 The 13 pedestrianised streets of Carnaby are the place to go when you’re buying for that super-cool friend or family member who already has everything.
-Carnaby Street is one of London’s coolest shopping destinations, lined with independent fashion boutiques and cutting-edge brands, including SkinnyDip, The Great Frog, Lazy Oaf, Pretty Green and a V&A pop-up shop.
+Carnaby Street is one of London’s coolest shopping destinations, lined with independent fashion boutiques and cutting-edge brands, including SkinnyDip, The Great Frog, Lazy Oaf and Pretty Green.
 Don’t forget to look up at the famous Christmas lights.

 Posh shoppers flock towards the King's Road at Christmas time, where you'll find an eclectic mix of trendy boutiques, unique labels, designer shops and high-street staples, alongside a vast array of cafes and restaurants.
 Be sure to check out Duke of York Square too.
-Located just off the King's Road, this tranquil square will be decked out with Christmas lights, and Santa's Grotto is open throughout most of November and December.
+Located just off the King's Road, this tranquil square is decked out with festive lights for Christmas.

 If you are looking for something a little more unique, London’s many Christmas markets have everything from handmade jewellery to beautiful arts and crafts.
 These Christmas hotspots are sure to put you in the festive mood and there’s the added bonus of being able to stop off for a delicious hot chocolate or a warming mulled wine.
-Favourites include Notting Hill, Camden, Southbank Centre and Winter Wonderland.
+Favourites include Southbank Centre, Winter Wonderland and London Bridge City.

 Find more things to do in London this Christmas.